Opus & Olives: A Benefit with Friends

 Sponsorship

 By sponsoring Opus & Olives, our biggest, most visible fundraising event, you are helping us make an impact in your community and beyond.
-Your partnership supports The Friends who invests in the library through fundraising, advocacy, and programming.
-Together we support library innovation, engagement for children and families, and digital literacy and economic development.
+Your partnership supports The Friends who invests in the Library through fundraising, advocacy, and programming.
+Together we support library innovation, engagement for children and families, digital literacy and economic development, and more.

 Entertain and Enjoy